|

 Knaeps, E., Raymaekers, D., Sterckx, S. Ruddick, K.

-The water-leaving reflectance in the SWIR is generally assumed to be zero, even for highly turbid waters.
+Abstract The water-leaving reflectance in the SWIR is generally assumed to be zero, even for highly turbid waters.
 The idea is based on the high absorption of the pure water in this spectral region.
 This assumption has led to the development of atmospheric correction schemes for MODIS based on the SWIR (Wang, 2007, 2009).
 For more turbid waters this method provides an alternative to the NIR based approaches.
 Also the OLCI instrument on Sentinel 3 will provide data in this spectral range (OLCI band at 1020 nm).

 In this presentation some evidence is presented of non-zero water-leaving reflectance between 1000 and 1150 nm.
 The first results are shown of a measurement campaign at the Scheldt river in Belgium.
 Water-leaving reflectance was measured with an ASD spectrometer in the range 350 to 2500 nm.
 Water samples were analyzed for their TSM concentration.
 The measurements give evidence that the SWIR black pixel assumption is not valid here between 1000 and 1150 nm and that backscattering by suspended particles influence the retrieved signal.
 The results were confirmed by simulations with the Gordon bio-optical model using IOPS from the Scheldt.
 Additionally hyperspectral APEX images were acquired over the study area, matching the in-situ water-leaving reflectance data.
 The APEX instrument provides data up to 2500 nm and the SWIR signals are currently under investigation.